gutz-analytics/gutz-analytics-website/_services/service3.md

 ---
-title: "Service 3"
+title: "Consulting services"
 date: 2018-12-28T15:14:39+10:00
 weight: 4
 ---
-Consulting services to help you distill complex biological insights for publication or clinical trial design.
+We will provide consulting services to help you distill complex biological insights for publication or clinical trial design.